URJCMakerGroup/TectOH/assembly/readme.md

 ## Optional parts

-The [optional parts](../optional/.) are not required, but the are usefull to check that the device is moving as expected.
+The [optional parts](../optional/.) are not required, but the are useful to check that the device is moving as expected.